A new determination of higher-order QCD corrections to hadronic $\tau$ decays: Higher order behavior

-In Table~\ref{tab:coeff4_LevinU}, we present the predictions of the fourth-order coefficient $c_{4,1}$ obtained from the Levin–U transformations using only the first three exactly known coefficients, $c_{1,1}$–$c_{3,1}$, as input.
-Among the various transformations, $\mathcal{L}_{\mathrm{U},1}^{(1)}(1)$ and $\mathcal{L}_{\mathrm{U},1}^{(1)}(5)$ yield the most accurate estimates, with deviations of approximately $5.94\%$ from the exact value.
-In contrast, the transformation $\mathcal{L}_{\mathrm{U},2}^{(0)}(5)$ exhibits a significantly larger deviation of about $11.36\%$, indicating a less reliable performance; hence, it is excluded from the final set of predictions.
-Table~\ref{tab:coeff_LevinU_1} summarizes the corresponding predictions for the higher-order coefficients $c_{5,1}$–$c_{12,1}$, obtained using the same three input coefficients.
+In Table~\ref{tab:coeff4_LevinU_delta0}, we present the predictions of the fourth-order coefficient $c_{4,1}$ obtained from the Levin–U transformations using only the first three exactly known coefficients, $c_{1,1}$–$c_{3,1}$, as input.
+Among the various transformations, $\mathcal{L}_{\mathrm{U},2}^{(0)}$ yields the most accurate estimates, with deviations of approximately $6.13\%$ from the exact value.
+Also, the $n=0,k=2$ Levin-U transform is independent of any value of $\beta$.
+In contrast, the transformation $\mathcal{L}_{\mathrm{U},1}^{(1)}(1)$ and $\mathcal{L}_{\mathrm{U},1}^{(1)}(5)$ exhibit a significantly larger deviation of about $149.48\%$ and $58.72\%$ respectively, indicating a less reliable performance, hence it is excluded from the final set of predictions.
+Table~\ref{tab:coeff_LevinU_1_delta0} summarizes the corresponding predictions for the higher-order coefficients $c_{5,1}$–$c_{12,1}$, obtained using the same three input coefficients.

-In Tables~\ref{tab:coeff4_LevinT} and~\ref{tab:coeff4_LevinD}, we present the predictions of the fourth-order coefficient $c_{4,1}$ obtained using the Levin–T and Levin–D transformations, respectively, with only the first three exactly known coefficients $c_{1,1}$–$c_{3,1}$ as input.
-Among the different Levin-T transformations, $\mathcal{L}_{\mathrm{T},1}^{(1)}(1)$ and $\mathcal{L}_{\mathrm{T},1}^{(1)}(5)$ yield the most accurate estimates, exhibiting a deviation of $5.94\%$ from the exact value.
-Similarly, all variants of the Levin–D transformation provide predictions with comparable accuracy, achieving the same minimum deviation of $5.94\%$ in $c_{4,1}$.
-The corresponding predictions for the higher-order coefficients $c_{5,1}$–$c_{12,1}$, obtained using the same three input coefficients, are summarized in Tables~\ref{tab:coeff_LevinT_1} and~\ref{tab:coeff_LevinD_1}.
-It is evident from these tables that the predicted coefficients remain stable across different choices of $\beta$, confirming that the performance of the Levin–type transformations is largely insensitive to this parameter.
+In Table~\ref{tab:coeff4_LevinT_delta0} , we present the predictions of the fourth-order coefficient $c_{4,1}$ obtained using the Levin–T transformation, with only the first three exactly known coefficients $c_{1,1}$–$c_{3,1}$ as input.
+Among the various Levin-T transformations, the simplified Levin-T transform $\tilde{\mathcal{L}}_{\mathrm{T},2}$ provides the most accurate estimate, with a deviation of $6.13\%$ from the exact value.
+Since this coincides with the result obtained from the Levin-U transformation $\mathcal{L}_{\mathrm{U},2}^{(0)}$, we do not list these values separately.
+The corresponding predictions for the higher-order coefficients $c_{5,1}$–$c_{12,1}$, obtained using the same three input coefficients, are summarized in Table~\ref{tab:coeff_LevinT_1_delta0}.The $n=1,k=1$ Levin-T transformation does not depend on value of $\beta$.The $n=0,k=1$ Levin-D transform is independent of the choice of value $\beta$ and yields the same result as the $n=1,k=1$ Levin-T transform.
+Moreover, the simplified Levin-D transform also produces an identical result to the $n=1,k=1$ Levin-T case.
+Since these values are already reported in the table for the Levin-T transformation, presenting them again for the Levin-D transformation would be redundant, and they are therefore not listed separately.